josevelez08/printf/README.md

 ### The specification

-c: Prints a single character
+c: Prints a single character.
-s: Prints a string of characters
+s: Prints a string of characters.
-d: Prints a signed decimal integer
+d: Prints a signed decimal integer.
-i: Prints a signed decimal integer
+i: Prints a signed decimal integer.
-%: Prints a symbol of percent
+%: Prints a symbol of percent.

 Example:
 ```